A. About the artwork

 2. I changed my mind and no longer want the piece.
 Now what?

-To ensure speedy delivery our orders go into production within four working days from the day your order was placed, so if you want to cancel your order within this period simply email us at email@example.com.
+To ensure speedy delivery our orders go into production within two working days from the day your order was placed, so if you want to cancel your order within this period simply email us at firstname.lastname@example.org.
 We will send you a refund immediately.
-If it is after four days your order might already be in production but email us anyway to let us know and we’ll see what we can do!
+If it is after two days your order might already be in production but email us anyway to let us know and we’ll see what we can do!

-F. Collaborations and Partnerships
+E. Collaborations and Partnerships

 We love collaborating and we are always on the lookout for new partners.
 We have worked with partners in Japan, US, Canada and the UK.